 The Executive Committee of the Midwestern Association of Graduate Schools (MAGS) annually solicits for nominations for the MAGS Distinguished Master’s Thesis Awards to recognize and reward distinguished scholarship and research at the master’s level.
-Each member of MAGS may nominate one candidate for the award.
+Each member of MAGS may nominate one candidate for the award in each disciplinary category.

-- will have earned a master of science degree between July 1, 2013 to June 30, 2015 in the field of Biological/Life Sciences or the Humanities
+- will have earned a master of science degree between July 1, 2014 to June 30, 2016 in the fields of:

 - will have completed an original thesis that makes an unusually significant contribution to the discipline

 - will not have earned a PhD (or comparable research degree) in any discipline prior to the writing of the master’s thesis